nandorc/linux-bash-config/README.md

 ~/.basher/setup.sh
 ```

 That's it!
-If all goes well you just have to restart your system in order to use `basher` commands, `variables`, `aliases` and `styles` as well as to use auto-starting capabilities.
+If all goes well you just have to restart your system in order to use `basher` commands, `variables`, `aliases` and `styles`.

 ## Usage